zj565061763/Kreedz-android-package/README.md

 # Kreedz-android-package

 This repository is used to publish the [Kreedz](https://kreedz.com/) Android app for now.
-You can download it from the Release page and report any [issues](https://github.com/zj565061763/Kreedz-android-package/issues) if you encounter one.
+You can download it from the [releases](https://github.com/zj565061763/Kreedz-android-package/releases) page and report any [issues](https://github.com/zj565061763/Kreedz-android-package/issues) if you encounter one.

 # Screenshots